xliu614/books/README.md

 ## Chapter 6 project from Modern React with Redux [2024 Update]
 ## Chapter 7 project from Modern React with Redux [2024 Update] about useEffect
 ## Chapter 8 project from Modern React with Redux [2024 Update] about useContext
+## Chapter 9 project from Modern React with Redux [2024 Update] about deeper understanding of hooks

 ### Notes
 #### define states in the lowerest common parent of the components